mflatt/racket/racket/src/ChezScheme/IMPLEMENTATION.md

 # Portable Bytecode

+The "portable bytecode" virtual machine uses a 32-bit instruction set that is intepreted by a loop defined in "c/pb.c", where many of the instruction implementations are in "c/pb.h".
+The instruction set is custom, but inspired by Arm64.
+Of course, since the instructions are interpreted, it does not run nearly as fast a native code that Chez Scheme normally generates, but it runs fast enough to be useful for bootstraping a Chez Scheme build from one portable set of boot files.
+The pb machine type is also potentially useful in a setting that disallows code generation or where there's not yet a machine-code backend for Chez Scheme.

-A `machine-type` name for portable bytecode follows a variant of the platform-specific convention:
+A `machine-type` name for a pb build follows a variant of the normal
+conventions:

  * *whether the system threaded*: A `t` indicates that it is threaded;

- * `pb`
+ * `pb`;

  * *word side*: `64`, `32`, or blank for basic; and

  * *endianness*: `l` for little-endian, `b` for big-endian, or blank for basic.

-The boot files for a basic pb build work on all platforms, while boot files for a non-basic pb build have a specific word size and endianness for improved performance.
+Bool and fasl files for a basic pb build work on all platforms, while boot and fasl files for a non-basic pb build have a specific word size and endianness (for improved performance).
 Run "configure" with `--pb` for a basic build, or run "configure" with `--pbarch` for a non-basic build.

+A basic build can work on all platforms because it assumes a 64-bit representation of Scheme values, which means that the kernel is compiled on a 32-bit platform to use a 64-bit integer type for `ptr`, even though the high half of a `ptr` value will always be zeros.
+The `TO_VOIDP` and `TO_PTR` macros used in the kernel tell a C compiler that conversions between 64-bit `ptr`s and (potentially) 32-bit pointers are intentional.
+A basic build also avoids a compile-time assumption of endianness, turning any such Scheme-level decisions into a run-time branch.
+Bytecode instructions are stored as little endian in compiled code, and on a big-endian machine, the kernel rewrites the instruction-word order when loading a fasl file.

+For a non-basic build, fragments of static Scheme code can be turned into C code to compile and then plug back into the kernel.
+These fragments are called *pbchunks*.
+The `pbchunk-convert-file` function takes compiled Scheme code (as a boot or fasl file), generates C code for the chunks, and generates revised compiled code that contains references to the chunks via `pb-chunk` instructions.
+Calling a designated function in the generated C code registers chunks with the kernel as targets for `pb-chunk` instructions.
+Each chunk has a static index, so the revised compiled Scheme code has to be used with exactly the C chunks that are generated at the same time; when multiple sets of chunks are used together, each needs to be created with non-overlapping index ranges.
+Orchestrating the generation of chunk files and linking/loading them into a kernel executable is outside the scope of the Chez Scheme build system.

 # Changing the Version Number